Hardening Off Seedling Transplants

 off process, you may see little change in plant growth.
 On close examination,

-you will likely see the plant is growing stockier, which makes it stronger,
+you will likely see the main stalk of the plant is growing stockier, which

 Each day, allow the plants to remain outdoors for increasing periods of time,